Best Food Distribution Stocks to Buy Now (2025)

 Based on the Valuation rating, one of the 7 components of a stocks overall Zen Ratings grade, which evaluates factors including estimated earnings yield, earnings before interest and taxes/enterprise value, cash flow yield, free cash flow to price, and price-to-earnings growth (PEG ratio), the 3 most undervalued food distribution stocks right now are:

-Sysco has a valuation score of 29, which is -6 points higher than the food distribution industry average of 35.
-It passed 2 out of 7 valuation due diligence checks.
-Although this number is below the industry average, our proven quant model rates SYY a Valuation Rating of "B".
+Hf Foods Group has a valuation score of 43, which is 2 points higher than the food distribution industry average of 41.
+It passed 3 out of 7 valuation due diligence checks.

-Sysco's stock has dropped -10% in the past year.
-It has underperformed other stocks in the food distribution industry by -10 percentage points.
+Hf Foods Group's stock has gained 18.95% in the past year.
+It has overperformed other stocks in the food distribution industry by 22 percentage points.

 2. Andersons (NASDAQ:ANDE)